philliplab/MotifBinner/inst/consensus_investigation.md

 should this be computed?
 Should we set a minimum size of the bin?
 Should we just carefully choose a cutoff?

+Note that the data used for the benchmarking are not working on 1/(10^x) for x=1,2,3.
+If is based on 3/(10^x) for x = 1,2,3.
+Interpret the above result table in this light and it makes more sense.

+Now the real question is - how to interpret this table and what conclusions to draw?
+In the cases where the thresholds are intellegently chosen, the results seem very good.

+Now instead of trying to pick parameter values that make the benchmarking look nice, we need to pick numbers that will work in the real world, so it is time to start creating some realistic benchmarks.

 ## The results

 ```r